-A guide to site fees for residential park homes
+A complete guide to site fees for residential park homes

-How much do they cost, and what exactly do they cover?
-These are just a few of the questions that regularly crop up.
+How much are site fees, how do they work, and what exactly do they cover?
+These are just a few of the questions that regularly crop up among park home newbies.

-Here, we cover everything you need to know about site fees for residential park homes in the UK so you can focus on finding your ideal property.
+In this blog, we’ll cover everything you need to know about site fees for residential park homes in the UK so you can focus on finding your ideal property and settling into your new life.

 What are park home site fees?

-Site fees are recurring charges that residents must pay to the park owner in exchange for housing their property on their land.
+Site fees are recurring charges that park home residents must pay to the park owner in exchange for housing their property on their land.

-Think of it like a leasehold property—these fees are similar to the ground rent homeowners pay the freeholder if their property is leasehold.
+Think of it like a traditional leasehold property.
+These fees are similar to the ground rent homeowners pay the freeholder if their property is leasehold.

-The fees cover various services and amenities the park provides, such as the maintenance of communal areas, access to on-site facilities and, in some cases, utilities such as water or sewage.
+Park home site fees cover the various services and amenities the park provides, such as the maintenance of communal areas, access to on-site facilities and, in some cases, utilities such as water or sewage.

 Some parks offer all-inclusive pitch fees that cover utilities such as water, energy, and sewage.

-It’s important to carefully review the terms of your agreement with the park owner before signing anything and ensure you understand what is and isn’t covered by the fees.
+It’s also important to carefully review the terms of your agreement with the park owner before signing anything, ensuring you understand what is and isn’t covered by the fees.

 You’ll typically be responsible for arranging and paying for utilities separately if they aren’t included.

-Remember, park home site fees can increase on an annual basis.
-They are usually calculated using the current inflation rate and the cost of any agreed park improvements or maintenance.
-However, the park owner must give you 28 days’ written notice.
+Remember, park home site fees can also increase on an annual basis.
+They are usually calculated in line with inflation, along with the cost of any agreed park improvements or maintenance that has taken place.
+However, the park owner must give you 28 days’ written notice if your site fees are changing.

 An example of residential park home site fees